 If you truly need to move back to BlogSpot, if your DNS host will permit, and if changes in Blogger don't prevent this from working, you may be able to use a "301 Redirect" from the custom domain URL to the BlogSpot URL.
 This will, of course, work only as long as you continue to pay for DNS hosting of the domain.
 If you decided to move back to BlogSpot for financial reasons (save $10 USD / year??), you won't be able to do this.

 When you move to custom domain publishing, there is some risk - and you will have some lean hit rates, at least temporarily.
-But the lean hit rates, when moving forward, are nothing - compared to what you'll get when you move backwards.
+But the lean hit rates, when publishing the blog to a domain URL, are nothing - compared to what you'll get when you publish the blog back to BlogSpot.

 My advice?
 Move forward, not backwards.
 And plan the change, before you buy the new domain, not after you do so.